 If Your Hearing Aid Gets Wet…

-A common hearing aid problem is when hearing aids get wet.
-If you accidentally wore them in the shower or just spent too long in a very humid environment, it can affect your hearing aids and may cause permanent damage to the devices.
+Another common hearing aid problem is when hearing aids get wet.
+If you accidentally wore them in the shower or just spent too long in a humid environment, it can affect your hearing aids.
+In some situations, you may even cause permanent damage to the devices.

 If Your Hearing Aid Starts Making Noises…

-Changing the dome size of your hearing aid might also help; if the dome does not form a sung-fit in your ear, it can cause sounds to leak out and air to make uncomfortable noises.
+Changing the dome size of your hearing aid can also help.
+If the dome does not form a sung-fit in your ear, it can cause sounds to leak out and air to make uncomfortable noises.
 Whistling can also be caused by a buildup of wax.

 Most common hearing aid problems can be solved by refitting your ear mold, checking for wax or moisture, inspecting the tubing for blockage or damage, and replacing the battery in your hearing aid.